-The objective of this summer studentship programme is to provide students with the opportunity to conduct a small cancer research project in an experienced research group/lab.
+The objective of this summer studentship programme is to provide students with the opportunity to conduct a small social, nursing and allied health-based cancer research project in an experienced research group/lab or virtually.
 Upon completion of the project, the students will gain both a practical research experience and gain an insight into the cancer research environment.